 - A business or business leader who sees preventing mental illness as a way to improve productivity and improve bottom line performance while making their communities better in the process

-If you have ever considered being part of something that is specifically designed to make a tangible impact on the growing problems of depression and other mental illnesses, taking steps toward solving these problems or looking for a way to help in your own struggle with mental illness, then please read the story below.
-Once you have, you can decide whether CognImmune sounds like something that can help you or if it’s something that you can make a contribution to.
-Please be aware that NO contribution is too small, but more on that later.
+If you have ever considered being part of something that is specifically designed to make a tangible and positive impact on the growing problems of depression and other mental illnesses, taking steps toward solving these problems or looking for a way to help in your own struggle with mental illness, then the story below should help you put into words why you feel this way.

-Hopefully, what follows will inspire you to contribute in some way and take action because by doing so we can make the world a better place for all of us.
+Hopefully, what follows will inspire you in some way to take action that will make the world a better place for yourself, your family, your friends, in fact, for all of us.

 The Path Back From a Very, Very Dark Place